Mortgage Escrow Accounts

 What if you want to talk to someone about your escrow account?
-Contact your lender.
+Contact your lender's loan servicing department.
 This may get confusing if your original lender has sold your account to another lender.
 But, again, regulations require that you be notified by the lender as to who is going to be servicing your loan.
 The new lender must provide you with a toll-free number that you can call for information.

 The best time to deal with escrow accounts is when you apply for a new mortgage.
 All lenders must disclose to you at the time of application the likely hood of the servicing for your loan being sold.
 That is, what is the chance that you will have to call a lender halfway across the country and in a different time zone?
 That may mean nothing to you, but it may mean a lot.
 You decide.